particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 This is not necessary if your external peripherals are powered by 3V3 or CAN_5V.

+### VIN disable

+By default, if power is applied at the VIN pin it will be used to power the Monitor One and charge the built-in battery.

+If you are supplying VIN from another, larger battery pack, and want to be able to disconnect the VIN power supply to minimize current loss, you can do so using the following circuit:

+{{imageOverlay src="/assets/images/tracker/vin-disable.png" alt="VIN disable" class="full-width"}}

+By disconnecting the VIN power supply, it reduces the current used by the VIN and PMIC voltage regulators.
+The Monitor One can still be powered by its internal LiPo battery.
+This is particularly advantageous if the Monitor One is in sleep mode while VIN is disconnected as the power supply loss will be large compared to the very low sleep current in this scenario.

 ### GPIO and Ports vs. Tracker One